Credit Suisse AG Decreases Stock Position in Thomson Reuters Co. (NYSE:TRI)

 Credit Suisse AG lessened its stake in shares of Thomson Reuters Co.
 (NYSE:TRI) (TSE:TRI) by 28.2% during the 3rd quarter, according to its most recent 13F filing with the SEC.
 The firm owned 330,146 shares of the business services provider’s stock after selling 129,492 shares during the period.
 Credit Suisse AG owned approximately 0.07% of Thomson Reuters worth $36,474,000 at the end of the most recent quarter.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, December 15th.
-Shareholders of record on Thursday, November 18th were paid a $0.327 dividend.
-This represents a $1.31 dividend on an annualized basis and a yield of 1.25%.
-The ex-dividend date of this dividend was Wednesday, November 17th.
-Thomson Reuters’s dividend payout ratio (DPR) is presently 12.54%.

 Several brokerages have commented on TRI.
+BNP Paribas raised Thomson Reuters from an “underperform” rating to a “neutral” rating in a research report on Wednesday, November 3rd.
 Exane BNP Paribas raised Thomson Reuters from an “underperform” rating to a “neutral” rating in a research report on Wednesday, November 3rd.
-Morgan Stanley upped their price objective on Thomson Reuters from $106.00 to $110.00 and gave the company an “equal weight” rating in a research report on Wednesday, November 3rd.
-Royal Bank of Canada downgraded Thomson Reuters from an “outperform” rating to a “sector perform” rating and increased their price target for the stock from $118.00 to $122.00 in a research report on Monday, November 1st.
-Zacks Investment Research downgraded Thomson Reuters from a “hold” rating to a “sell” rating in a research report on Saturday, January 8th.
-Finally, BNP Paribas raised Thomson Reuters from an “underperform” rating to a “neutral” rating in a research report on Wednesday, November 3rd.
-One research analyst has rated the stock with a sell rating, seven have issued a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of “Hold” and an average target price of $126.80.
+National Bank Financial upgraded Thomson Reuters from a “sector perform” rating to an “outperform” rating in a research note on Tuesday, January 11th.
+TD Securities upped their price objective on Thomson Reuters from C$160.00 to C$165.00 and gave the stock a “buy” rating in a research note on Wednesday, November 3rd.
+Finally, Zacks Investment Research cut Thomson Reuters from a “hold” rating to a “sell” rating in a research note on Saturday, January 8th.
+One equities research analyst has rated the stock with a sell rating, seven have given a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Thomson Reuters has a consensus rating of “Hold” and a consensus target price of $126.80.

+Thomson Reuters (NYSE:TRI) (TSE:TRI) last released its quarterly earnings results on Tuesday, November 2nd.
+The business services provider reported $0.46 EPS for the quarter, beating analysts’ consensus estimates of $0.38 by $0.08.
+Thomson Reuters had a return on equity of 7.48% and a net margin of 102.75%.
+The company had revenue of $1.53 billion during the quarter, compared to analysts’ expectations of $1.49 billion.
+During the same period last year, the business posted $0.39 earnings per share.
+As a group, sell-side analysts predict that Thomson Reuters Co. will post 1.99 EPS for the current fiscal year.

+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 15th.
+Stockholders of record on Thursday, November 18th were paid a $0.327 dividend.
+This represents a $1.31 annualized dividend and a dividend yield of 1.25%.
+The ex-dividend date of this dividend was Wednesday, November 17th.
+Thomson Reuters’s payout ratio is 12.54%.

 Thomson Reuters Corp. engages in the provision of news and information for professional markets.
 It operates through the following segments: Legal Professionals, Corporates, Tax and Accounting Professionals, Reuters News, and Global Print.
 The Legal Professionals segment provides research and workflow products to law firms and government.